Ruweng Administrative Area: History

-On 1 October 2015, President Salva Kiir issued a decree establishing 32 states in place of the 10 constitutionally established states.
+On 1 October 2015, President Salva Kiir issued a decree establishing 28 states instead of the 10 constitutionally established states.
 The decree established the new states largely along ethnic lines.
-A number of opposition parties and civil society groups challenged the constitutionality of the decree.
+Several opposition parties and civil society groups challenged the decree's constitutionality.
 Kiir later resolved to take it to parliament for approval as a constitutional amendment.
 In November the South Sudanese parliament empowered President Kiir to create new states.
-Mayol Kur Akuei was appointed Governor in 2015.
+Mayol Kur Akuei was appointed governor in 2015.

-Chief Administrators
+Chief administrators

 On 16 June 2022, President Salva Kiir appointed a new chief administrator.

 On 8 June 2021, President Salva Kiir appointed a new chief administrator.

 Geography

 The Ruweng Administrative Area is located in the northern part of South Sudan and its headquarters is at Pariang.
-It borders the former Fashoda State in the east and Fangak State in the southeast, Northern Liech State in the south, Twic State in the southwest, Abyei to the west, and Sudan in the north.
+It borders the former Upper Nile State in the east and Jonglei State in the southeast, Unity State in the south, Warrap State in the southwest, Abyei to the northwest, and Sudan in the north.